nkoster/probo/README.md

-This is a very simple TEST virus program that runs in Linux.
+This is a very simple EXPERIMENTAL virus program that runs in Linux.

-* This is a DANGEROUS experiment - Use only in a secured lab setup!
+This is a DANGEROUS experiment - Use only in a secured lab setup!

 #### Bootstrap procedure